-Two-wheel drive models 90 km/h (56 mph)
+Four-wheel drive control switch knob at "H4" 90 km/h (56 mph)

 Four-wheel drive control switch knob at "L4"

 Shift into the "L" position.
 The transmission will downshift to first gear when the vehicle speed drops down to or lower than the following speed, and maximum engine braking will be enabled.